jeffutter/dokku-mongodb-plugin/README.md

 ```

-Now if you push your app again, you will have the following ENV variables
+Now if you push your app again, you will have the following ENV variables:
 ```
 MONGODB_DATABASE
 MONGODB_HOST